oixel/CritterLOG/README.md

 # CritterLOG
-Pokédex-inspired animal encyclopedia app aiming to foster learning about the incredible creatures on our planet while raising awareness to those who are in need.
+Pokédex-inspired animal encyclopedia app aiming to foster learning about the incredible creatures on our planet while raising awareness to those in need.